jinyoungch/xyz/posts/thoughts/on-curiosity.md

 But what exactly is specialty coffee?

-In concrete terms, it's coffee that meets or exceeds a [cupping score of 80](https://www.thirdwavecoffeeroasters.com/blogs/blog/what-is-speciality-coffee-and-how-is-it-graded) when its qualities are assessed by certified industry professionals (known as [Q Graders](https://www.coffeeinstitute.org/certification/people/q-graders)).
+In concrete terms, it's coffee that meets or exceeds a [cupping score of 80](https://www.thirdwavecoffeeroasters.com/blogs/blog/what-is-speciality-coffee-and-how-is-it-graded) when its qualities are assessed by certified [industry professionals](https://www.coffeeinstitute.org/certification/people/q-graders).

 Specialty coffee can be spotted in the wild with roasters such as [Blue Bottle](https://bluebottlecoffee.com/us/eng/collection/single-origin) that carry it, or through people like [James Hoffmann](https://youtu.be/7SM2Jrot-ZM) who share insights into its culture.

 Learning more about specialty coffee, my curiosity towards the topic kept growing— especially with regards to its role within the context of the broken market.

-After all, having been a longtime consumer of commodity and specialty coffee alike, I've witnessed the rising prominence of specialty coffee and sought to better understand the latter's socioeconomic impact in this age-old trade.
+After all, having been a longtime consumer of commodity and specialty coffee alike, I've witnessed the rising prominence of specialty coffee and sought to better understand the latter's role in this age-old trade.

 As it turns out, speciality coffee has gradually evolved into an instrument of economic empowerment in the industry— due to its very distinguished value proposition unshackling its producers from the vice-like grip of the "C".